wasmCloud/tutorials/02-dev_apps/first-actor/intro.md

 - How wasmCloud leverages the polyglot power of WebAssembly
 - Signing a wasm module with `wash`
-- Pushing a signed wasmCloud module to an OCI compliant registry
 - Modifying a wasmCloud manifest file
 - Initializing `wasmcloud` with your manifest file and calling your actor